 Enjoy the process of meditating by focusing on your breathing.
 Allow your mind and body to relax.
 Take your time as you breathe slowly and easily.

-Let the breathe travel through your nose and down slowly through your lungs; as you breathe, imagine your lungs sharing the oxygen with the rest of your body.
+Let the breath travel through your nose and down slowly through your lungs; as you breathe, imagine your lungs sharing the oxygen with the rest of your body.

 As the air travels throughout your body, feel all the muscles relax.
 As you notice your entire body become calm and at ease, focus your attention on the center of your stomach.